Coaster Enthusiasts of Canada

 Popular contests were for best bird, cat, dog, or rabbit.
 On the outdoor stage (same as the 1915 Vaudeville Stage?) appeared bands, beauty and swimsuit contests, daredevils, pageants, plays, and other acts.

 It should be noted that a carnival company, West Coast Shows, apparently bolstered the midway during exhibition times, which is still the case today at Playland.
-The company now is "West Coast Amusements" - a successor company to West Coast Shows?
+The company now is "West Coast Amusements" -- a successor company to West Coast Shows?

 Despite an increase from 200,000 visitors in the mid 1920s to 377,000 in 1936, Happyland Park did not do well after the Stock Market Crash, much of it due to bad management.
 It changed hands in 1932 from The B.C.
 Amusement Company (Happyland's parent firm) to the park's creditors.
 They operated the location under the business name of "Pacific Coast Amusements" with L. C. Thomas as President and J. K. Matheson as General Manager.
-There was no interruption of the midway's operation.
+There was no interruption of the midway operation.

 Part of the increase in visitors was due to the closure in 1930 of New Westminster's fair, forcing that fair's exhibitors and patrons to switch to The Vancouver Exhibition, thus boosting the latter's status and attendance.
 New facilities were built or modified to handle this increase including the Pure Foods and Women's buildings, and a new Forum.
-This provided curling (10 rinks), hockey, and skating, - all in an area called The "Renfrew Complex".
+This provided curling (10 rinks), hockey, and skating, -- all in an area called The "Renfrew Complex".
 The Forum boasted the largest artificial ice surface in North America.

-Also, somewhere in the 1920s or 30s a pool was built, but no date or exact location has surfaced yet.
+Also, sometime in the 1920s or 30s a pool was built, but no date or exact location has surfaced yet.
 It may have been part of this expansion program.
 If it's the "Alberta Pool", shown in a 1930s brochure, then it was located at the waterfront.
 This area was known as Brighton Beach, but no reference has yet surfaced as to when it got the name or what year a beach was developed.

 For 1934, there were Scottish dancers on the open-air stage and a gold-panning demonstration.
 That year's house raffle boasted an impressive two-story home.